 Following projects like The Pastor’s Wife starring Rose McGowan, The Color of Rain featuring Lacey Chabert, Run for Your Life with Amy Smart, and the TV favourite, Supernatural, Lisa Durupt earned her biggest film role to date in Preggoland as the preferred daughter of James Caan who finds the tables turned when her competitive, underachieving sister Sonja Bennett fakes a pregnancy.
 A film festival favourite around North America, Preggoland introduced Lisa Durupt’s acting prowess to international audiences and also earned her a 2015 Leo Award nomination for Best Supporting Performance by a Female in a Motion Picture.

 Lisa Durupt has used the momentum of her successful turn in Preggoland to send her in positive directions that are both familiar and diverse.
 She currently stars as Andrea Todd on the Murder She Baked film series opposite Alison Sweeney for Hallmark Movies and Mysteries.
-She will also be seen in a pair of new Hallmark movies, Operation Christmas and The Convenient Groom, the premiere episode of E!’s new series, The Engagement, and her first horror film, Puppet Killer, alongside The Soska Sisters.
+She will also be seen in a pair of new Hallmark movies, Operation Christmas and The Convenient Groom and her first horror film, Puppet Killer.